A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Materials and Methods

 \subsubsection{Non-pipe objects}

 Non-pipe objects are processed using a fine-tuned YOLOv8 pose model \citep{redmon2016} that detects the pumps, tanks and valves within the images and predicts one keypoint for tanks and two keypoints for pumps and valves.
 These keypoints represent the connection points of the tanks, valves and pumps with other objects, such as pipes.
 The largest YOLOv8 architecture pre-trained on the COCO data set \citep{lin2014} was chosen as a foundation.
-This model was fine-tuned using a data set consisting of 526 image, with 280 being real-world RGB images and the remaining 246 being synthetically created using Unreal Engine 5 \citep{epicgames2022}.
+This model was fine-tuned using a data set consisting of 526 images, with 280 being real-world RGB images and the remaining 246 being synthetically created using Unreal Engine 5 \citep{epicgames2022a}.
 The training was conducted for 150 epochs using the Adam optimizer and a learning rate of 10\textsuperscript{-4}.
 Figure~\ref{fig:3} shows predictions of the model for four images.
 Detections for an object consist of a bounding box with a class label and a class confidence score, and keypoints plotted in yellow.
-For example, Figure~\ref{fig:3} (\textbf{A}) shows a pump detected with a confidence of 91\% and two keypoints indicating the connection points with the neighboring pipes.
-The pipeline uses two tuneable hyperparameters: $np\_confidence \in [0, 1]$ specifies the confidence threshold, i.e., the minimum confidence score required for a detection to be used, and $np\_iou \in [0, 1]$ specifies the Intersection over Union (IoU) threshold for Non-Maximum-Suppression (NMS).
-NMS discards redundant detections by only using bounding boxes with the highest confidence score and dismissing other overlapping bounding boxes with lower confidence scores.
-The IoU threshold specifies the amount of overlap required for a bounding box to be eliminated.
+For example, Figure~\ref{fig:3} (\textbf{A}) shows a pump detected with a confidence of 91~\% and two keypoints indicating the connection points with the neighboring pipes.
+YOLOv8 uses Non-Maximum-Suppression (NMS) to discard redundant detections by only using bounding boxes with the highest confidence score and dismissing other overlapping bounding boxes with lower confidence scores.